-The amortisation period and the amortisation method for an intangible asset with a finite useful life is reviewed at least at each financial year end.
-Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset is accounted for by changing the amortisation period or method, as appropriate, and are treated as a change in accounting estimate.
-The amortisation expense on intangible assets with finite lives is recognised in the Statement of Profit or Loss in the expense category consistent with the function of intangible asset.
 Intangible assets with indefinite useful lives are tested for impairment annually either individually or at the cash generating unit level.
 Such intangibles are not amortised.
 The useful life of an intangible asset with an indefinite life is reviewed annually to determine whether indefinite life assessment continues to be supportable.
 If not, the change is the useful life assessment from indefinite to finite is made on a prospective basis.
-Gains or losses arising from derecognising of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Statement of Profit or Loss when the asset is derecognised.
+Gains or losses arising from derecognising of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the statement of profit or loss and other comprehensive income when the asset is derecognised.